Skip to main content

 Natural History Study (NHS)

-An observational clinical study that aims to conduct a prospective, longitudinal natural history study of children and adults with Angelman syndrome using investigator-observed and parent-reported outcome measures to obtain data that will be useful for future clinical trials.
+An observational clinical study that aims to conduct a prospective, longitudinal evaluation of children and adults living with Angelman syndrome using investigator-observed and parent-reported outcome measures, or endpoints, to obtain data that will be useful for future clinical trials.
+Understanding how individuals perform on these measures without a potential therapy can help to guide if that trajectory of development can change after a therapy is given.

 Neurodevelopmental Disorders (NDD)

-A group of conditions in which the development of the brain is different from that of neurotypical individuals.
-This can impact language, emotions, behavior, learning, memory, motor, milestones, and more.
+A group of conditions that are associated with differences in brain development.
+This can impact language, emotions, behavior, learning, memory, motor function, and more.

 Novel